Verizon pushes for $1 billion discount on Yahoo deal: New York Post

-Verizon Communications (VZ.N) is pressing for a $1 billion discount off its pending $4.8 billion agreement to buy Yahoo (YHOO.O), the New York Post reported, citing sources.
+(Reuters) - Verizon Communications (VZ.N) is pressing for a $1 billion discount off its pending $4.8 billion agreement to buy Yahoo YHOO.O, the New York Post reported, citing sources.

 The Yahoo deal team is pushing back hard against any attempts to negotiate the price down, the paper said. (nyp.st/2cXANRi)